 At the core of your nonprofit is, of course, your mission.
 But success in delivering on that promise to your community depends on your employees.
 To that end, being able to attract and successfully recruit top talent for your nonprofit is of utmost importance.
 Whether you are new to recruiting or you're a seasoned veteran, technology plays a big role in how you recruit, even before you reach out to a candidate.
 In this two-part series, we'll go over some areas to think about as you set up your recruitment process.

 In our first installment, we'll cover the technological considerations you'll need to keep in mind.
-In our next post, we'll go over how to best manage the recruitment and hiring process once you've identified your job candidates.
+In part two of this series, we'll go over how to best manage the recruitment and hiring process once you've identified your job candidates.